 Due to the industry’s impressive money-making opportunities, it’s no surprise that it’s become very competitive and overpopulated.
 So how do you ensure you stand out from the crowd?

 Delivering a great interview is key to securing your dream job in recruitment.
-To help you do so, we have prepared a list of recruitment consultant interview questions and answers to help you prepare for your interview.
+To help you do so, we've gone beyond providing a simple job description and have prepared a list of case interview questions for a recruiter, as well as some sample answers, to help you prepare for your job interview.

 1. Why do you want to work in recruitment?
+What attracted you to this position?
 What are your motivations?

-By asking this question, the interviewer wants to hear lots of genuine motivations which will prove your passion for a career in recruitment.
+By asking 'why do you want this job', the interviewer wants to hear lots of genuine motivations which will prove your passion for a career in recruitment.
 These motivations may be:

 Enjoying meeting new people and helping people to achieve their career goals are great motivations, but it is likely that your interviewer is waiting for you to mention the money.
 If the money-making potential is one of your main motivations, you should be honest about this.
 In doing this, you are showing your interviewer one of the key traits for a successful career in recruitment.
 Conversely, you should be careful about how much to talk about money as this shouldn’t be your only motivation.
 You don’t want to come across as some money obsessed monster because who would want to work with one of them?

-Nigel Wright’s Associate Director Ben Debnam believes that a genuine interest in business and politics should be mentioned in response to this question.
+Nigel Wright’s Associate Director for Commercial & IT, Ben Debnam, believes that a genuine interest in business and politics should be mentioned in response to this question.
 “If a candidate is genuinely interested in the business world, their transition into the world of recruitment will be easier.
 Good recruiters are very knowledgeable and need to know what is going on in the surrounding business world as it is likely your market in one way or another”.

 2. What do you know about the recruitment industry/the company you are applying for a job with?

-It is really important that you have done your research.
-You should know a fair bit about the recruitment industry and the company you are applying to work for.
+It is really important that you have done your research, including researching the company.
+You should know a fair bit about the recruitment industry and the consulting firm you are applying to work for.
 By being able to answer this question, you can demonstrate your passion and dedication to both the industry and the company.

 The interviewer wants to find out which key points about the company you have picked up on and why.
 For us at Nigel Wright, our values are important.
 We want to know that the candidate is aware of our values and identifies with them as they are the foundations of our business.

-Associate Director Ben Debnam advises all candidates to take advantage of their own personal networks when researching the recruitment industry.
+Associate Director Ben Debnam advises all candidates to take advantage of their own personal networks (including those from a previous job) when researching the recruitment industry.
 Speaking to colleagues, friends and family members, is something Ben is expecting to hear about during the interview.
 “Everyone in life has a sounding board and it is always interesting to hear who candidates have spoken to and why.
 This also demonstrates their ability to network and their inquisitive attitude.”
 Ben would also expect to hear that candidates had utilised social media sites such as LinkedIn to research Nigel Wright.

 3. What do you think is key to a successful career in recruitment?